 - · A circular polarizer

-filter, while not required, can be a useful tool for controlling glare and
+filter for at least your favorite wide angle lens can be a useful tool for controlling glare and

 Hiking boots or other